kanzitelli/rnn-screens/README.md

 ## Goal

-The goal of [RNN Screens](https://github.com/kanzitelli/rnn-screens) is to provide React Native developers with more simplified and predictable way of Navigation.
-It's build on top of [React Native Navigation](https://github.com/wix/react-native-navigation).
+The goal of [RNN Screens](https://github.com/kanzitelli/rnn-screens) is to provide React Native developers with more simplified and predictable Navigation.
+It's built on top of [React Native Navigation](https://github.com/wix/react-native-navigation).

 ## Quick start